 - (Amd) 102.9 Matters not provided for.
-Refer to Connecticut General Statutes section 29-306. - (Add) 102.13 Building Code.
-Any references within the body of this Code to the International Building Code shall be considered references to the 2021 edition of the International Building Code portion of the Connecticut State Building Code. - (Add) 102.14 Gas.
-The International Fuel Gas Code is not adopted by the State of Connecticut.
-Any references to the International Fuel Gas Code within the body of this Code shall be considered references to requirements of NFPA 54, National Fuel Gas Code; NFPA 2, Hydrogen Technologies Code; and NFPA 58, Liquefied Petroleum Gas Code. - (Add) 102.15 Electrical.
-Any references within the body of this Code to the International Electrical Code shall be considered references to the 2020 edition of NFPA 70, National Electrical Code portion of the Connecticut State Building Code. - (Add) 102.16 Mechanical Code.
-Any references within the body of this Code to the International Mechanical Code shall be considered references to the 2021 edition of the International Mechanical Code portion of the Connecticut State Building Code.
+Refer to section 29-306 of the Connecticut General Statutes. - (Add) 102.13 Building Code.
+Any references within the body of this code to the International Building Code shall be considered references to the 2021 edition of the International Building Code portion of the Connecticut State Building Code. - (Add) 102.14 Gas.
+The International Fuel Gas Code is not adopted by the state of Connecticut.
+Any references to the International Fuel Gas Code within the body of this code shall be considered references to requirements of NFPA 54, National Fuel Gas Code; NFPA 2, Hydrogen Technologies Code; and NFPA 58, Liquefied Petroleum Gas Code.
+Have semi-colons because they include number reference and title. - (Add) 102.15 Electrical.
+Any references within the body of this code to the National Electrical Code shall be considered references to the 2020 edition of NFPA 70, National Electrical Code portion of the Connecticut State Building Code. - (Add) 102.16 Mechanical Code.
+Any references within the body of this code to the International Mechanical Code shall be considered references to the 2021 edition of the International Mechanical Code portion of the Connecticut State Building Code.